 Z-curves: Primitives that intersect more than one cell have to query the primitives stored in all the intersected cells.
 It depends on the indexing function, whether the order of the referenced primitives in L is memory-coherent, i. e. are likely to be contiguous in memory.
 Space-filling curves provide a solution to this problem.
 They are a common tool in computer science for mapping multidimensional data to one dimension while preserving spatial locality as good as possible.
-We propose to employ the Lebesgue space filling curve, also called Zcurve, to construct an array C that is more spatially compact.
-They can be efficiently computed by bitinterleaving (Pascucci and Frank, 2001).
+We propose to replace equation (1) which orders the cells according to their Z-value by the Lebesgue space filling curve, also called Z-order space filling curve, to construct an array C that is more spatially compact (see Figure 2).
+We employ the Z-curves, because they can be efficiently computed by bit-interleaving (Pascucci and Frank, 2001).
+Details on the performance are discussed in Section 6.